 Compression waves expand rock particles ahead of the waves and compress them as they travel away.
 They can also compress and expand air.
-When they reach the Earth's surface they create a noise often associated with earthquakes.
+When compression waves reach the Earth's surface they create a noise often associated with earthquakes.
 Sometimes people hear a sharp thud while others think the sound is loud and like wind blowing through leaves in a tree.
 People sleeping are sometimes awakened by the noise as the earthquake arrives at their home.

 Inge Lehmann in 1936 studying earthquake waves that originated in Japan.
 She found that P waves sped up inside the core of the Earth for a distance before they slowed down.
 She used the travel times of these waves through the center of the Earth to prove the existence of a solid inner core of the Earth.